 Dr Cigdem Esin

 Cigdem Esin is senior lecturer in Psychosocial Studies and co-director of the Centre for Narrative Research.
-Her research interests are in narrative methodologies, interconnections between gender, power and politics, migrant and refugee narratives and visual storytelling.
+Her research interests are in narrative methodologies, interconnections between power networks and life stories, migrant and refugee narratives, and visual storytelling.

 Cigdem Esin is a senior lecturer in Psychosocial Studies and co-director of the Centre for Narrative Research.
 Her research interests are in interactions between individual stories and grand socio-cultural narratives within historically specific contexts, narrative methodologies, migrant and refugee narratives and visual storytelling.
-She has listened to and analysed narratives of mostly women in various research projects on gender, employment, women's movements and organisations, sexual health of young people and sexuality.
+She has listened to and analysed narratives of mostly women in various research studies on gender, employment, women's movements and organisations, sexual health of young people and sexuality.
 She worked in a feminist information and communication centre before she pursued her passion for research.

 Cigdem's work on visual narratives explores the possibilities that visual storytelling and multimodal narratives could offer for an in-depth understanding of life stories within multilayered, transcultural and multilingual contexts.She uses a Foucauldian approach to narratives to explore the power relations surrounding individual and public narratives.
 She worked with a small group of young British-Muslim women in East London as part of this ongoing methodological project.
 She also facilitated projects in the Calais refugee camp and London, together with Aura Lounasmaa and Corinne Squire.
 Cigdem is a member of the academic team running OLIve (Open Learning Initiative for refugees and Asylum Seekers) at UEL.

-I have been running ‘Creating multimodal narratives with refugees’ projects together with Corinne Squire and Aura Lounasmaa.
+I facilitated ‘Creating multimodal narratives with refugees’ projects together with Corinne Squire and Aura Lounasmaa.
 The initial project was supported by the UEL’s impact fund.
 It involved photography and visual storytelling workshops with the residents of the Calais refugee camp.
 The project continues as part of OLIve (Open Learning Initiative for Refugees and Asylum Seekers) at UEL.

 I organise the annual graduate conference 'To Think is To Experiment' at CNR.
 Postgraduate students and early career researchers from various institutions and countries participate into this event. https://www.uel.ac.uk/schools/social-sciences/our-research-and-engagement/research/centre-for-narrative-research/to-think-is-to-experiment

 Selected Conference Presentations and Workshops